-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Students will have access to a broad course of study as measured by review of teacher and/or master schedule 19-20 Baseline: 100% of students had access to a broad course of study through standards-based curriculum and APEX online learning coursework 100% of students had access to a broad course of study through standards-based curriculum and APEX online learning coursework 100% of students had access to a broad course of study through standards-based curriculum and APEX online learning coursework Facilities maintained as measured by annual Faculty Inspection Tool (FIT) 19-20 Baseline: 100% All facilities are inspected by the FIT tool and are in good condition 100% of all facilities are inspected by the FIT tool and are in good condition 100% All facilities are inspected by the FIT tool and are in good condition Proficiency in CAASPP scores 19-20 Baseline: Language Arts: 2% Nearly met or exceeded standard Mathematics: 2% Nearly met or exceeded standard Language Arts: 28.13% Nearly met or exceeded standard Mathematics: 18.5% Nearly met or exceeded standard Language Arts: 25% Nearly met or exceeded standard Mathematics: 25% Nearly met or exceeded standard Chronic absenteeism 19-20 Baseline: 32% chronic absenteeism 34% chronic absenteeism This data is representative of local data.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Students will have access to a broad course of study as measured by review of teacher and/or master schedule 19-20 Baseline: 100% of students had access to a broad course of study through standards-based curriculum and APEX online learning coursework 100% of students had access to a broad course of study through standards-based curriculum and APEX online learning coursework 100% of students had access to a broad course of study through standards-based curriculum and APEX online learning coursework 100% of students had access to a broad course of study through standards-based curriculum and APEX online learning coursework Facilities maintained as measured by annual Faculty Inspection Tool (FIT) 19-20 Baseline: 100% All facilities are inspected by the FIT tool and are in good condition 100% of all facilities are inspected by the FIT tool and are in good condition 100% of all facilities are inspected by the FIT tool and are in good condition 100% All facilities are inspected by the FIT tool and are in good condition Proficiency in CAASPP scores 19-20 Baseline: Language Arts: 2% Nearly met or exceeded standard Mathematics: 2% Nearly met or exceeded standard Language Arts: 28.13% Met, nearly met, or exceeded standard Mathematics: 18.5% Met, nearly met, or exceeded standard Language Arts: 29%Met, nearly met, or exceeded standard Mathematics: 14% Met, nearly met, or exceeded standard Language Arts: 25% Nearly met or exceeded standard Mathematics: 25% Nearly met or exceeded standard Chronic absenteeism 19-20 Baseline: 32% chronic absenteeism 34% chronic absenteeism This data is representative of local data.
+Data Quest shows a different rate, which is incorrect.
+Our district primarily 46% chronic absenteeism This data is representative of local data.
 Data Quest shows a different rate, which is incorrect.
 Our district primarily 20% chronic absenteeism